Documentation Index

 init

-Prompts you to choose a project name and generates a folder of that name with a fully working compose app in it.start
+Prompts you for a project name and scaffolds a folder of that name containing a working Compose app (a Bitcoin price oracle example you can run right away).start

 Starts your app locally.
 Preserves execution state from previous runs, useful for testing retry behavior and other production scenarios.-m, --manifest <path>Path to manifest file (default:compose.yaml)--fork-chainsFork all chains referenced in contract interactions locally for testing — see forking